Chesterfield House, Westminster

 Chesterfield House was a grand London townhouse built between 1747 and 1752 by Philip Stanhope, 4th Earl of Chesterfield (1694–1773), statesman and man of letters.
 The exterior was in the Palladian style, the interior Baroque.
 It stood in Mayfair on the north side of Curzon Street, between South Audley Street and what is now Chesterfield Street.
-It was demolished in 1937 and on its site now stands an eponymous block of flats.
+It was demolished in 1937 and on its site now stands a block of flats of the same name.

-The French travel writer Pierre-Jean Grosley in his 1770 book Londres (translated as Tour to London) considered the house to be equal to the hotel particuliers of the nobility in Paris.
+The French travel writer Pierre-Jean Grosley in his book Londres (1770, translated as Tour to London) considered the house to be equal to the hotels particuliers of the nobility in Paris.

 History

 The house was built on land belonging to Richard Howe, 1st Earl Howe by Isaac Ware.
 In his "Letters to his Son", Chesterfield wrote from "Hotel Chesterfield" on 31 March 1749: "I have yet finished nothing but my boudoir and my library; the former is the gayest and most cheerful room in England; the latter the best.
 My garden is now turfed, planted and sown, and will in two months more make a scene of verdure and flowers not common in London."